 Interviews

-It is likely that several opportunities will lead to an interview.
 Your research will lead you to consider positions and interviews that appear to meet your goals, particularly your professional and geographical location goals.
-The interview is your best opportunity to determine if the position will meet those goals and your family, social and recreational goals.
-The interview is important because you have the chance to meet and discuss the position with people that you may end up working very closely with on a day-to-day basis.
+It is likely that several opportunities will lead to an initial virtual interview with one or all members of an opportunity.
+These interviews will likely be short in nature and more about the program getting to know you and your potential to add cultural value to their program.
+All going well, an onsite interview will follow.
+The onsite interview is your family’s best opportunity to determine if the position will meet your established goals.
+The interview is critically important because you have the chance to meet and discuss the position with people that you may end up working very closely with on a day-to-day basis.

 Do not underestimate the importance of a first impression.
-You are interviewing to impress the potential employer with your professional medical credentials, your personality, attitude, work ethic and “people” skills.
-Many candidates underestimate how important social skills are during the interview.
-They fail to recognize that many candidates have the credentials, knowledge and skills to fill the position and that the potential employer is looking beyond those required elements.
-Their decision regarding a particular candidate will also reflect their belief that the candidate is a person that they want to work with on a day-to-day basis.
-Just as you may have many interviews, recognize that the potential employer likely has many candidates.
-Your objective in the interview should not be to accept or reject the potential employer – if a position is not offered to you, you will never be in a position to accept or reject it.
-Your objective is to have the position offered to you so that you may make a decision among others that have been offered to you.
-This is a best case scenario.
-Usually the timing of offers often prevent a candidate from “shopping” positions.
-Many candidates have lost positions that they really wanted because they delayed their decision too long.
+You are interviewing to impress the potential employer with your professional medical credentials, your personality, work ethic and “people” skills.
+Many candidates underestimate how important social skills and EQ are during the interview.
+While many candidates have the credentials, knowledge, and skills to fill the position, the institution and its faculty are likely looking beyond those required elements.
+Their decision regarding a particular candidate will reflect their collective belief that the candidate is a person that they want to work with on a day-to-day basis and someone that they believe adds value to their culture.
+Just as you may have many interviews, recognize that the institution likely has many candidates.

 You will need several days off to interview with potential employers.
 Plan on the average interview requiring an overnight stay and possibly two.
-Some organizations may invite you back for a second interview, but if possible, attempt to gather enough information from your first trip to make a decision.
+While some organizations may invite you back for a second interview, it should be your goal to gather enough information from your first trip to make a decision.
+This may require your asking to have key people and places to your agenda if possible.
 Most candidates will interview with three or four potential employers.
 If two to three days are required for the interview, you can see that you will need anywhere from 6 to 12 days off.
-If you have a spouse, it is a good idea to have them along for the interview.
-While you are interviewing, your spouse can gather information about the community.
+If you have a spouse/partner with professional requirements, it is a good idea to have them along for the first interview to ensure opportunity potential for both of you.
 Also, many potential employers will schedule an evening event, such as dinner, and it is a perfect opportunity for your spouse to learn about the opportunity firsthand.

 Travel Arrangements

 In some cases your travel arrangements may be coordinated and paid for by the potential employer.
-In other cases, you will be expected to coordinate and pay for your own travel with the potential employer reimbursing you for your travel costs.
-If you will be coordinating your own travel, you might consider contacting a travel agency or visiting an online travel site to make arrangements for your trip.
-If you will be reimbursed for your expenses, keep all of your receipts and submit them to the potential employer promptly.
+In other cases, you will be expected to coordinate and pay for your own travel with the employer reimbursing you for your travel costs.
+If you will be coordinating your own travel, you will want to keep all of your receipts and submit them to the potential employer promptly as many university reimbursement processes can take longer than expected.

 Evaluating an Employment Offer

-Some, but not all, employers send offer letters to physician candidates outlining the basic terms of employment.
-If you receive an offer letter, respond promptly indicating that you accept, decline or need additional time for a decision.
-Most employers serious enough to make an offer believe they are your top choice.
-If you request, or take more than 3 weeks to make a decision, it is a red flag for the employer and they may begin questioning your candidacy for the position.
+Some, but not all, employers send letters of Intent to physician candidates outlining the basic terms of employment.
+It is imperative that you engage your mentors and an attorney, if applicable, before starting the interview process so that you can be highly responsive.
+If you receive a letter of intent, respond promptly indicating that you accept, decline or need additional time for a decision.
+Most employers serious enough to outline an offer believe they are your top choice.
+If you request or take more than a couple weeks to provide feedback and indicate a decision, it is a red flag for employers, and they may begin questioning your candidacy for the position.
 While you may not lose the opportunity, it demonstrates that you are uncertain.
 Recognize that employers are seeking the best candidates and time is very important to them.
 They are competing with other organizations for the best candidates.

-Some employers may provide a verbal offer and an employment contract for your review.
+Following a letter of intent, universities will typically provide an employment agreement that articulates the agreed upon terms from the letter of intent and additional legalese for you and your team’s review and consideration.
 In almost all cases, the employment agreement is a binding contract.
 You should seek legal counsel regarding the employment contract.
 In addition to the guidance provided by your legal counsel, consider the areas that follow.

-• Term – How long of a period is the contract for?
-How many days notice are required for termination of the contract?
+- Term – Does the term of the agreement match the role and risk profile of the role you are accepting?
+How long of a period is the contract for?
+How many days of notice are required for termination of the contract?
+Can your agreement be terminated without cause?

-• Salary and Benefits – How are these areas defined and what benefits are paid for by the employer?
+- Salary and Benefits – Are the salary payment and participating parties clear?
+What benefits are paid for by the employer?
+Are cost of living increase each year included?

-• Bonuses – Is there an opportunity to earn bonuses?
+- Bonuses – Are the opportunities to earn bonuses and associated terms clear?
 What methodology or formula will be utilized to calculate bonuses?

-• Call coverage – What is it and how will it be determined?
-Will you share equal call with other physicians?
+- Call coverage – What is it and how will it be determined?
+Will you share equal call with other faculty?
+Will you receive call pay or payment for call over and above an equitable amount?

-• Restrictive Covenants – What are they?
+- Restrictive Covenants – What are they?
 How long do they apply?
 What geographical areas do they cover?
-What is the “buy-out”?
+What is the “buy-out” or out clause if termination occurs without cause by the university?

-In addition to legal counsel, consider the services of a physician consultant to negotiate financially related issues on your behalf.
-While many attorneys specialize in healthcare and have experience in physician employment contracts, they may not have certain financial expertise.
-Attempt to identify physician consultants that have experience in negotiating financial issues on behalf of physicians.
+In addition to legal counsel, lean on your mentors and your financial consultant to advise you during this negotiation process.
+While many attorneys specialize in healthcare and have experience in physician employment contracts, they may not have certain financial or specialty expertise that will come from other sources.
+Attempt to identify consultants that have experience in negotiating financial issues on behalf of physicians.

 Making the Decision and Accepting the Offer